NLnetLabs/rpki-doc/source/rpki/implementation-models.rst

 There may be various reasons for organisations to choose this model.
-For example, this may be useful for organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run their a CA on their systems and manage ROAs themselves.
+For example, this may be useful for organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run a CA on their systems and manage ROAs themselves.

 Alternatively, enterprises who manage large amounts of address space across various RIRs, may not want to manage ROAs in up to five different web